w3c/ColorWeb-CG/hdr_html_canvas_element.md

 _NOTE: `dataType = "unorm8"` corresponds to HTML Canvas as it exists today and should not be used to represent HDR signal, as detailed in the introduction._

+The `HTMLCanvasElement` methods `toDataURL()` and `toBlob()` should produce resources that preserve the color space of the underlying Canvas context For example, CICP metadata or an ICC profile.

 ## Extend `ImageDataSettings` to support higher bit depths

 Add to